skabukhoyer/Peer-to-Peer-Group-Based-File-Sharing-System/README.md

 2. The peer can login from different IP addresses, but the details of his downloads/uploads will not be persistent across sessions.

 3. File paths should be absolute.
+4. SHA1 checking is not working well, it is disabled as of now
+5. stop_share has some internel issue